the-events-calendar/event-tickets/readme.txt

 = [4.5.5] TBD =

-* Fix - Fixed issue where RSVP options would ften fail to show up on custom post types.
+* Fix - Fixed issue where RSVP options would often fail to show up on custom post types.
 [73052]
 * Fix - Confirm RSVP button not showing when last ticket was out of stock [86616]
 * Tweak - RSVP non attendance email filters names are now unique [74412]
 * Tweak - Include full event start and end date in Tickets Email.
 Thank you @pagan11460 for the suggestion.
 [73885]